Witch Academy

-Witch Academy is a 1995 American comedy horror film directed by Fred Olen Ray and starring Priscilla Barnes, Veronica Carothers, and Robert Vaughn.
+Witch Academy (aka Little Devils) is a 1995 American comedy horror film directed by Fred Olen Ray and starring Priscilla Barnes, Veronica Carothers, and Robert Vaughn.

 It was written by Mark Thomas McGee and shot by Gary Graver.
 Ray said it was the last of his "scream queen" films as the bottom was about to drop out of that market.

+Plot

+Leslie is a new student at college and she is harassed by other girls at her sorority.
+She is soon possessed by demonic forces that help her revenge.